-The Carbfix technology can be applied within the industrial sector at any concentrated stream of CO2 which is located near favorable rock formations (see Where it works) or CO2 transport network(s).
-Carbfix offers consultancy services and carries out feasibility studies which are tailored to each project and facility.
-Factors such as flue gas composition, local geology and water availability determine whether on-site storage or transport to offsite storage facilities are most feasible for customers wanting to permanently turning their CO2 emissions to stone.
+The Carbfix technology can be applied within the industrial sector at any concentrated stream of CO2 that is located near favorable rock formations (see Where it works) or CO2 transport network(s).
+Carbfix offers consultancy services and carries out feasibility studies tailored to each project and facility.
+Factors such as flue gas composition, local geology and water availability determine whether on-site storage or transport to offsite storage facilities are most feasible for customers wanting to permanently convert their CO2 emissions to stone.

 Carbfix has carried out generic cost estimates and process simulations for selected industries, detailing water-, energy requirements and associated operational costs.
 Carbfix can be deployed as either a single or two-step solution:

-Two-step solution where CO2 is first captured using any other capture technology before dissolving in water and injecting for mineral storage
+Two-step solution where CO2 is first captured using any other capture technology before dissolving in water and injected for mineral storage.

-As a general rule of thumb, direct carbon capture in water becomes more economical when the volume concentration of CO2 exceeds 10-20%.
+In general, direct carbon capture in water becomes more economical when the volume concentration of CO2 exceeds 10 – 20%.
 In addition, Carbfix water capture offers the following advantages:

 - No chemicals used, other than water (or seawater)

-- Co-capture of other soluble gases such as sulfur oxides (SOx), nitrogen oxides (NOx), hydrogen sulfide (H2S) and Fluor (F).
+- Co-capture of other soluble polluting gases such as sulfur oxides (SOx), nitrogen oxides (NOx), hydrogen sulfide (H2S) and Fluorine (F).
 These polluting gases participate in reactions underground, forming minerals to various extent

 - Less stringent requirements for pipe and casing material than for purified CO2

-A simplified process diagram for Carbfix implementation in industry is show below.
-This setup has been in operation in the Hellisheidi geothermal power plant in Iceland since 2014.
+A simplified process diagram for Carbfix implementation in industry is shown below.
+This setup has been in operation in the Hellisheiði geothermal power plant in Iceland since 2014.

 Collaboration with heavy industry in Iceland